garrandall/popular-music-data/tracks/welcome-to-jamrock-damian--jr--gong--marley.md

 When Trenchtown man stop laugh and block-off traffic Then dem wheel and pop off and dem start clap it
 With the pin file dung and it a beat rapid
-Police come inna jeep and them cant stop it
+Police come inna jeep and them can't stop it

 Some say them a playboy a playboy rabbit
 Get dropped like a bad habit